awsdocs/amazon-ec2-user-guide-windows/doc_source/security-iam-awsmanpol.md

 ## AWS managed policy: EC2FastLaunchServiceRolePolicy<a name="security-iam-awsmanpol-EC2FastLaunchServiceRolePolicy"></a>

 This policy is attached to the service\-linked role named **AWSServiceRoleForEC2FastLaunch** to allow Amazon EC2 to create and manage a set of pre\-provisioned snapshots that reduce the time it takes to launch instances from your Windows faster launching\-enabled AMI\.
-For more information, see the service\-linked role section in [Configure your AMI for faster launching](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/windows-ami-version-history.html#win-ami-config-fast-launch)\.
+For more information, see [Service\-linked role for faster launching for EC2 Windows instances](win-ami-config-fast-launch.md#slr-windows-fast-launch)\.

 ## Amazon EC2 updates to AWS managed policies<a name="security-iam-awsmanpol-updates"></a>